bourdibay/TestMessagesCommunicationWearPhone/README.md

 # TestMessagesCommunicationWearPhone
-Basic test of message communication between an android wear and an android phone thanks to the GoogleApiClient.
+Basic test of messages communication between an android wear and an android phone thanks to the GoogleApiClient.